-The Mauritian Puits d’Amour consists of a sweet crust pastry base filled with traditionally a crème legère which is then usually topped off with dried coconut sprinkles and a candied cherry.
-A favourite of my wife who has forever been on the quest of finding the perfect Puits d’Amour.
+Traditionally the Puits d’Amour in Mauritius consists of a sweet crust pastry base filled with traditionally a crème legère which is then usually topped off with dried coconut sprinkles and a candied cherry.
+A favourite of the missus who’s been on the quest of finding the perfect Puits D’Amour for quite some time.
 One reminiscent of her childhood.
-Unfortunately until now, she has been pretty much unsuccessful in finding a deserving one.

 The Puits D’Amour Revisité

 The revisited Puits d’Amour was visually unlike any traditional Mauritian Puits d’Amour.
 It consisted of even dollops of crème legère layered between discs of sweet crust pastry.
-The hollow centre filled with strawberry preserve at its base was topped with fresh strawberries.
+The hollow centre filled with a berry coulis from its base and topped with fresh strawberries.
 Truly visually revisited.
 But how did it taste?
-And did the Labourdonnais Hotel manage to fulfill my wife’s long Puits d’Amour quest?
+And did the Labourdonnais Hotel’s pastry chef manage to fulfill my wife’s quest for the perfect Puits d’Amour?

 One Last time